 The powertrain includes the transmission and engine codes.
 This is by far the most common system to set computer trouble codes.
 The first digit of the diagnostic trouble code denotes the origin of the code.
 Check engine light codes authored by the Society of automotive engineers or, SAE are identified by zero.

 These codes are known as generic diagnostic trouble codes since they are the same for every vehicle.
 A generic P0301 code stands for cylinder misfire detected on cylinder No 1 regardless if the failure is on an Asian, German or domestic car.

 If the first number is a one, this could indicate a manufacturer specific code.
 These diagnostic trouble codes are part of the manufacturers influenced diagnostic software and vary among car makers.

 code identifies the system where the malfunction is occurring.
 The

 number 4 is used for the fuel vapor recovery system and the number 3 is

-used for the ignition system (as in the example above).
+used for ignition system as in the example above.
 The last two

 digits correspond to specific codes.

 OBD1 and OBD2 are similar in that both systems check sensor and actuator circuits for opens, shorts, high resistance in ohms and out of range values returned to the ECM.

 However, the failure limits for OBD one are far more forgiving, since a circuit or component must fail completely before the check engine light is illuminated or a diagnostic trouble code is stored.
 Some would call these the good old days.